 - various cuts of muscle meat (beef, pork, lamb, turkey)

-- fish (canned salmon, mackerel, sardines packed in water)
+- occasional fish (frozen raw sardines, canned salmon, mackerel, sardines packed in water)

 - green tripe